QLight-dev/Learn-Pandas/README.md

-# Learn-Pandas
-I Learn Pandas here, its not a repo lol
+# Learn Pandas

+If you want, you can learn Pandas here.
+I mainly used [W3Schools](https://www.w3schools.com/python/pandas) as a reference.
+You can use it for revision, learning Pandas (though I’d recommend using another resource), or just checking out this repo.